History of slavery: Brazil

 Slavery was a mainstay of the Brazilian colonial economy, especially in mining and sugarcane production.
-35.3% of all enslaved people from the Atlantic Slave trade went to Colonial Brazil.
-4 million enslaved people were obtained by Brazil, 1.5 million more than any other country.
+35.3% of all slaves from the Atlantic Slave trade went to Colonial Brazil.
+4 million slaves were obtained by Brazil, 1.5 million more than any other country.
 Starting around 1550, the Portuguese began to trade enslaved Africans to work the sugar plantations, once the native Tupi people deteriorated.
-Although Portuguese Prime Minister Sebastião José de Carvalho e Melo, 1st Marquis of Pombal prohibited the importation of enslaved people into Continental Portugal on 12 February 1761, slavery continued in her overseas colonies.
+Although Portuguese Prime Minister Sebastião José de Carvalho e Melo, 1st Marquis of Pombal prohibited the importation of slaves into Continental Portugal on 12 February 1761, slavery continued in her overseas colonies.
 Slavery was practiced among all classes.
-Enslaved people were owned by upper and middle classes, by the poor, and even by other enslaved people.
+Slaves were owned by upper and middle classes, by the poor, and even by other slaves.

 From São Paulo, the Bandeirantes, adventurers mostly of mixed Portuguese and native ancestry, penetrated steadily westward in their search for Indians to enslave.
-Along the Amazon river and its major tributaries, repeated slaving raids and punitive attacks left their mark.
+Along the Amazon River and its major tributaries, repeated slaving raids and punitive attacks left their mark.
 One French traveler in the 1740s described hundreds of miles of river banks with no sign of human life and once-thriving villages that were devastated and empty.
 In some areas of the Amazon Basin, and particularly among the Guarani of southern Brazil and Paraguay, the Jesuits had organized their Jesuit Reductions along military lines to fight the slavers.
 In the mid-to-late 19th century, many Amerindians were enslaved to work on rubber plantations.